More and more people are enjoying life into their 80s and 90s thanks to better health and better living standards.

 Raising awareness

-However, by making older people and their carers aware of danger spots and habits than could cause mishaps, hopefully accidents can be reduced.
+However, by making older people and their carers aware of danger spots and habits that could cause mishaps, hopefully accidents can be reduced.

 Majority of injuries